Latest live M25 traffic news

 We’re not just making this up - a study conducted in 2017 recorded the average speed of traffic on the M25 at just 25mph - making it one of the slowest motorways to negotiate in the UK.
 A study in 2020 also estimated that over 170,000 vehicles use the western section of the M25 each day.

 With these kinds of numbers, it probably comes as little surprise that journeys around London are all too frequently frustrated by hold-ups and delays.
 The experience is no doubt worse for commuters, who have to endure the reports of M25 closures and accidents almost daily as they check their phone or listen to the radio during breakfast.

-As a result of its popularity, the M25 has been consistently widened since it was completed as a three-lane orbital road in the late 1980s, but even the widest six-lane-per-carriageway sections struggle to cope with the volume of traffic at times.
+As a result of its popularity, the M25 has been consistently widened since it was completed as a three-lane orbital road in the late 1980s, but even the widest six-lane-per-carriageway sections can struggle to cope with the volume of traffic at times.

-Scroll down to view all the latest traffic information on the M25 via our tailored Twitter feed, which pulls live information and updates from the Highways Agency, police accounts and other traffic alert feeds.
-We’ve also got an M25 traffic map - useful for picking out hold-ups as they happen - and a useful list of the motorway’s 31 junctions and some interesting M25 key traffic facts...
+Scroll down to view all the latest traffic information on the M25 via our tailored Twitter feed, which pulls live information and updates from the Highways Agency, police forces and other traffic alert feeds.
+We’ve also got a a useful list of the motorway’s 31 junctions and some interesting M25 key traffic facts...

 Live M25 Traffic updates

 The idea of a London orbital road can be traced back to the 1930s but it wasn’t until the 1960s that moves were made to actually construct the road that would become the M25.
 The M25 was born out of the London Ringways plan which marked out four ring roads around the capital.